List of Wild Cards books and short stories: ibooks Inc. (2002–2006)

 In 2000, ibooks Inc. purchased two new installments and the rights to reprint the first eight books of the series; the two new books were published between 2002 and 2006, including a solo novel by John J. Miller.
 The company filed for Chapter 7 bankruptcy in July 2005, shortly after the death of founder Byron Preiss.
 In December 2006, J. Bolyston & Co.
 Publishers, parent company of the Brick Tower Press imprint, acquired all of Preiss' assets, including those of ibooks, for $125,000.
 Brick Tower Press offered e-book versions of its titles, including Deuces Down and Death Draws Five, via Humble Bundle in February 2016.

-Tor Books (2008–present)
+Tor Books (2008–2022)

-Tor Books, an imprint under Macmillan Publishers, currently publishes the series in both print and e-book format.
-It released six new installments from November 2008 to August 2016.
+Tor Books, an imprint under Macmillan Publishers, published the series in both print and e-book format, releasing thirteen new installments from November 2008 to August 2022.

-On his blog in March 2016, Martin stated that Tor Books acquired three installments after High Stakes.
-Working titles for the books are Texas Hold 'Em, Mississippi Roll, and Low Chicago.
-He also announced that Saladin Ahmed, Max Gladstone, Marko Kloos, and Diana Rowland will contribute to the triad.
+Bantam Books (2023–present)

+Wild Cards returned to its original publisher, Bantam Books, in 2023.

+Novellas

+Tor Books published an ebook novella in March 2020 as a companion to the novel, "Inside Straight":